Sphynx Cat Health Issues: Common Concerns

 Dermatitis

 One of the primary concerns for Sphynx cat owners is dermatitis.
-Due to their lack of fur, their skin is exposed and can be sensitive to environmental factors.
-Dermatitis may manifest as redness, itching, or flaking.
-Regular moisturizing and avoiding harsh chemicals can help alleviate this issue.
+With no fur to shield their skin, Sphynx cats can be particularly sensitive to environmental factors.
+Symptoms may include redness, itching, and flaking.
+To alleviate this condition, regular moisturizing with vet-approved products and avoiding harsh chemicals in your home can be incredibly beneficial.
+You might even consider using a gentle, fragrance-free lotion specifically designed for pets.

 Sunburn